 This page contains a consolidated list of links for the Foundation Exam training resources.

-My personal preference, having started studying for my Foundation exam in 2023, is get booked on an Essex Ham course.
-If the GM6DX course is available (once updated) then do that first in your own time to help get you started, but the Essex Ham course is more interactive and supportive - both are free resources.
-Along with the courses I would suggest purchasing the Foundation Training Manual and download the G7OHO manual, these are aimed at younger people but sometimes explain the subject better than the official manual.
-Essex Ham also do a training manual, link below, that can we used in conjunction with their course.
-Another great training resource is the OARC course is £5 and is Discord based, again lots of help and support.
-It is worth visiting their site and joining the Discord server, especially if there is no club local to you.
+Along with the courses, I would suggest purchasing the Foundation Training Manual and downloading the G7OHO manual, which is aimed at younger people but sometimes explains the subject better than the official manual.
+Essex Ham also sells a training manual, link below, that can be used in conjunction with their course.
+Another great training resource is the OARC (Online Amateur Radio Community) course, which is £5 and is Discord-based, again, lots of help and support.
+It is worth visiting their site and joining the Discord server, especially if there are no clubs local to you.

 Other training tips - Join a local club and ask for help on subjects you don't understand.
-If you are stuck on a subject look at other resources, but ensure they are working on the current 1.6 syllabus.
-Setup a study technique and use resources like flash cards.
-If you have a kindle reader, buy the online books and upload training PDF files so you keep all your study material in one, easy to carry place.
+If you are stuck on a subject, look at other resources, but ensure they are working on the current 1.6 syllabus.
+Set up a study technique and use resources like flash cards.
+If you have a Kindle reader, buy the online books and upload training PDF files so you keep all your study material in one, easy-to-carry place.

-Again, this is my preference, everyone is different.
+Again, this is my preference; everyone is different.

 RSGB Foundation Licence